The science behind the system.

 Learning your patterns

 The system builds a personal baseline and gets sharper the longer you use it — separating your normal from your elevated, and surfacing the patterns that repeat: the pre-meeting ramp, the post-travel shift, the 3 PM wall.
-Those patterns roll up into your timeline and weekly insights so the response gets more precise over time.
+Those patterns roll up into your timeline so the response gets more precise over time.

 A fuller write-up — citations, validation, and the references we designed against — is in progress.